Drakkar-Software/Package-Version-Manager/README.md

 # Package-version-manager
-Toolkit to automate packages version update
+A toolkit to automate packages version update

 This toolkit will:
 1. Look for changes in a changelog file